Smithay/wayland-rs/book/wayland/p_core/seat.md

 an other) into libxkbcommon to interpret the keystrokes as utf8 characters[^2].

 The keyboard has a focus mechanism organised by surfaces.
-The client is notified whenever one of its surfaces gains or loses keyboard focus, and only receives keystrokes if ont of its surfaces is currently focused.
+The client is notified whenever one of its surfaces gains or loses keyboard focus, and only receives keystrokes if one of its surfaces is currently focused.

-## The Pointer
+## Pointer

 The `wl_pointer` object represents the fact that a mouse or a trackpad is connected to the seat, allowing the user to move a pointer on the screen.
 It can be obtained via the `wl_seat::get_pointer`